-Under the hood, in the nicely restored engine bay, is the correct 289ci V8 finished in Ford blue with just the right amount of patina on it.
-Black crinkle finish ribbed Cobra valve covers are on and a shiny Ford Motorsport air filter housing in chrome covers the 4-barrel carburetor below.
-An Edelbrock intake is bolted to the top of the mill and on the back of this mill, is a C4 3-speed automatic transmission.
-Turning the tires in the way back a Ford 8-inch 2.80 geared rear axle.
+Under the hood, in the original engine bay, is the original 289ci V8 which has plenty of patina throughout, and a shiny air filter housing in chrome, and a 4-barrel carburetor below.
+On back of this mill, is a C4 3-speed automatic transmission, and way back a Ford 8-inch rear.

 Fairly well preserved with slight surface rust, some small areas of rust on the frame but nothing to create any structural problems.
 Floor pans are clean, and there is a slight area of invasive rust on the very back of the frame as it nears the rear bumper and leaf spring mounting area.
 Independent coil springs for the front, and leaf springs for the rear make up the suspension, and drum brakes are seen all around.

 This car fired right up, and we took off to the test track.
 Upon pushing the accelerator, we noticed some oil burning with a puff of blue smoke from the trumpet exhaust tips in our rear-view mirror.
 This car had decent acceleration, and good cruising speed with a smooth ride.
 We did notice some moisture within the front carpets, and an overall musty smell to the interior, so there may be water getting inside.
 Based also in the dash condition, and A pillars, there seems to be water invading, and then settling on the floors.
 All options worked fine, and the rally pack gauges worked save for the clock.